 Grim Reefer is not necessary due to sample enrichment

-Dead DNA or naked DNA is more vulnerable and exposed to DNase and other factors that could degrade it and therefore make it undetectable after enrichment.
-On the other hand the DNA of live organisms is protected by intact cell membranes.
+DNA from dead cells or "naked DNA" is more vulnerable and exposed to DNase and other factors that could degrade it and render it undetectable after enrichment.
+Cannabis samples contain naturally occurring DNAse's that will eliminate extracellular DNA.
+The DNA inside live organisms is protected by intact cell membranes or cell walls.
 The DNA of live organisms is detectable after enrichment because the DNA is not being liberated until lysis buffer is added during the extraction process.
-We have performed experiments internally proving these claims, showing that extracellular DNA is detected before enrichment, but not after.
+We have performed experiments internally showing that extracellular DNA is detected before enrichment, but not after.

 This is why we've not included our Grim Reefer protocol as part of our PathoSEEK® User Guides where an enrichment step is performed.
 It is an unnecessary step that only adds time and cost to the assay.

 - Approximately 500,000 copies of Aspergillus niger genomic DNA (serving as free floating or "dead" DNA) was added to TSB

 - Live Aspergillus flavus organism grown internally was also added to the same container